This article is a chapter of our Ultimate Guide to E-Commerce Funding.

 You will have access to different grants depending on the location in which your business is founded.
 There are often grants offered at national and local levels.
 Grants are also offered through corporations who want to give back and support emerging business.
 Many grants are also offered based on other eligibility requirements like whether or not you’re a part of a minority group.
 Typically, they are available for groups such as female founders, minority-owned businesses, environmental businesses, and veterans.

-What are the pros and cons of grants?
+What are the pros and cons of grant money?

-As mentioned, business grants are a form of capital you don’t have to pay back, so you can skirt costly fees and interest associated with other forms of funding.
-They are a great way to acquire a large amount of money; however keep in mind that not all grants are created equal.
+As mentioned, business grants are a form of capital you don’t have to pay back.
+This means you can skirt costly fees and interest associated with other forms of business funding.
+They are a great way to acquire a large sum of money; however keep in mind that not all grants are created equal.
 They can be a little as $500 or as much as $500,000.
 So depending on how much money you need to fuel business growth, a grant might only represent part of the solution.

 While it’s true grants represent capital you don’t have to pay back, here are some things to consider when researching and applying for one: